- Learn strategies for identifying a research topic

 But using Wikipedia for preliminary research is perfectly acceptable.
 The introduction paragraphs, the table of contents, and any sidebars can be very helpful in putting your topic into context and letting you know about specific issues within that topic.
 It can be a great source of search terms, and the References and Further reading sections can lead you to other useful and relevant sources.

 There is reason to be cautious about the information you find on Wikipedia.
 There is no one editor with responsibility or control over all of the content.
 No one is carefully selecting subject experts to be involved in the creation of Wikipedia entries.
 No one’s professional reputation depends on making sure the information is accurate and that nothing is left out.
-Wikipedia’s editors are volunteers, and generally they do take the work they do seriously, but the creation process is fundamentally different than other encyclopedias.
+Wikipedia’s editors are volunteers, and generally they do take the work they do seriously, but the creation process is fundamentally different than other encyclopedias and can reflect the biases of the contributors.

 The most famous encyclopedias, like the Encyclopedia Britannica, are general encyclopedias that try to summarize literally all of human knowledge into one set of books.
 Cool idea, but for our purposes, there is a different kind of encyclopedia that is more useful: subject encyclopedias.
 These are created to provide overviews of all the topics in a certain area or discipline.
 For example: